 It gives fair play and allows you to stock up as many as possible with its price point.

-It is a 58-inch two-piece pool cue with a standard 5/16 inches x 18 inches threaded joint, a 13mm diameter tip, high-impact resin ferrule, maple shaft with pro taper, and a slightly hard leather tip.
+It is a 58-inch two-piece pool cue with a standard 5/16 inches x 18 inches threaded joint, a 13mm diameter tip, a high-impact resin ferrule, a maple shaft with pro taper, and a slightly hard leather tip.

 It is well-balanced and easy to maneuver around.
 As earlier mentioned, how straight a cue stick is and how good its tip is affected playability, and this cue stick offers more than its money’s worth with both.